 With any J-1 request for the Student Intern category, written, formal documentation from the home institution must be included.
 The documentation must state:

-- the internship at UIUC meets educational objectives for the degree program.
+- The internship at Illinois meets educational objectives for the degree program.

 For all Student Interns, a final evaluation by the department will be required.
 For internships of more than six months, a midpoint evaluation will also be required.
 The evaluation form must be completed by the faculty host and signed by both the host and the Student Intern.
 Please use the following forms and submit completed evaluations to our office via email.